vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 > Setting the texture override will not guarantee that all games will be playable.
 Essentially, to mostly avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
 Alternatively, you could also use a Mesa capable GPU (AMD/Intel or NVK for Maxwell-Ada).

-### It says Roblox is out of date (Error 280), but Sober isn't updating!
-It means that the Roblox build Sober is in has reached it's end of the lifespan.
-If you are reading this, and Sober hasn't been updated, please wait until they do.
-Otherwise, you will have to run `flatpak update`.

-> This is actually an uncommon issue, since it only happens once every approximate two weeks to a month if Sober is left without an update to a newer Roblox build, but this is just here in case it happens.
-> Sober uses a fixed-point release system, which means only one Roblox build is supported at a time per Sober update and there are no automatic updates to the next build.
-Manually attempting to update Roblox will not work since it requires a specific build version in order to install.

-### I was kicked due to "Unexpected client behavior" (Error 268)
-There has been recent reports after Sober was recently updated.
-(Commit `0.0.0-379b6ec`) It is suspected that Roblox is slowly enabling Hyperion onto its Android builds, but it is not fully confirmed and only applies to some games.
-While it is unlikely you will be banned for using Sober, the software cannot guarantee the support statuses of some games.

-#### Known games affected
-- Anime Vanguards

 ### It says Sober couldn't run because my CPU does not have a required feature! (x86-64-v2 or newer)
 Unfortunately there is nothing we can do to resolve this issue.
 Most likely, your CPU does not support SSE4.2, which is a mandatory hardware requirement to run even Roblox on Android alone.